-Dublin Fringe Preview: Actor Janet Moran turns writer and director for this years Dublin Fringe with A Holy Show, on the Peacock stage at the Abbey Theatre from September.
-Here, she writes for Culture about the outrageous true tale that inspired her playwriting debut.
+Actor Janet Moran turned writer and director with A Holy Show, which premiered in 2018 to rave reviews and packed houses at the Abbey Theatre - now, it's returning to the Project Arts Centre, en route to this year's Edinburgh Fringe.
+Here, she writes for Culture about the outrageous true tale that inspired her playwriting debut...

 Minister Albert Reynolds blossoming under the spotlight of the world’s media.
 Airplane passengers who only hours earlier were faced with their possible deaths, now eating, drinking and celebrating with their rescuers.
 A hijacker who wanted to force the Pope to do something for him.
 An English journalist being flummoxed by the Third Secret of Fatima: "What on earth is that?"

 I watched it all on an episode of RTÉ’s Reeling in the Years recalling the events of 1981, and I thought to myself, this is GAS.

 WATCH: Via RTÉ Archives - 113 Hostages on hijacked flight (RTÉ News, 1981)

 It all seemed so singularly Irish.
 A plane is hijacked by an ex monk.
 His weapon?
 No weapon at all.
 His demand?
 That the Pope release a secret.
 This was our version of a hijack, an act that tends to strike terror in the heart, evoking images of terror and carnage.